Local Impact Funds

 Local funding for local people making an impact

-Local Impact Funds help everyday people and informal groups bring their community-building ideas to life.
-If you live in or around Katikati, Waihi Beach, Tauranga Moana, Te Puke, or Kaituna(Maketū-Pukehina) and have a project idea that builds connection in your community, you can apply to make it happen.
+Local Impact Funds help local people and informal groups bring their community-building ideas to life.
+If you live in or around Katikati, Waihi Beach, Tauranga Moana, Te Puke, or Kaituna(Maketū-Pukehina) and have a project idea that builds connection in your community, apply to get support.

 Types of eligible groups